 2. Scenic flights

 Over the Great Barrier Reef and Whitsunday Islands – A great way to see this amazing part of our country in all its glory.
 Flying over the Great Barrier Reef including Heart Reef for the first time I felt like I was in a dream, the crystal clear waters, the reef, the islands, Whitehaven Beach and Hill Inlet.
+If you are really adventurous, you could also try sky diving in Airlie Beach.
 The only thing I can say is wow, when I can I do it again!

 3. The Living Reef Lagoon on Daydream Island